H1M4W4R1/SimpleQuests/README.md

 # Quest Database Integration

 Quests are automatically registered in the `QuestDatabase` using the `[AutoCreate]` attribute.
-This allows the system to find and instantiate quests when needed.
+This allows the system to find quests when needed.

 For operation construction and error handling, you can review the `QuestOperations` static class.